Frvetz/FS22_RealisticDamageSystem/README.md

 # 🛠️ Realistic Damage System - Realistisches Schadenssystem 🛠️

 ## AT THE MOMENT THIS SCRIPT ONLY AFFECTS MOTORISED VEHICLES.
 IMPLEMENTS STILL HAVE TO BE REPAIRED LIKE NORMAL
+## THIS SCRIPT IS AN EARLY-ACCESS VERSION.
+IT MAY AND WILL CONTAIN BUGS!

 ![icon_RealisticDamageSystem](https://github.com/Frvetz/FS22_RealisticDamageSystem/assets/76913845/01e8ec66-2aad-4fc1-86f9-97d58da1e836)

 [⤵️ Changelog](#Changelog)